Virtio

 1. When the Virtio backend device needs to inject device interrupts into other virtual machines, it notifies the kernel module through ioctl, and the kernel module calls the system interface provided by the Hypervisor through the hvc command to notify the Hypervisor to perform the corresponding operations.

-2. Waking up the Virtio daemon.
+2. Wake up the Virtio daemon.

 Virtio Daemon